 * Obama gives warning in Virginia shipyard

-* US releases some detained immigrants due to cuts
+* US releases detained immigrants due to cuts

 * Republicans say White House playing politics